AenuHub/NET9WithSwagger/README.md

 ## NET9WithSwagger

 ### Overview
 NET9WithSwagger is a .NET 9 Web API project template that integrates Swagger for API documentation.
-It demonstrates best practices for building modern web services with ASP.NET Core 9 while providing an interactive API documentation interface via Swagger UI.
+It demonstrates best practices for building modern web services with .NET 9 while providing an interactive API documentation interface via Swagger UI.

 ### Features
 - Built with **.NET 9**